harvard-dce/mh-user-action-harvester/README.md

 # mh-user-action-harvester

+**NOTE**: this project has been deprecated/superceeded by the new, combined ZOOM + Opencast user analtyics harvester, [harvard-dce-user-analytics](https://github.com/harvard-dce/dce-user-analytics)

 A python script for fetching useraction events and related metadata from Opencast Matterhorn.
 The script uses the [pyhorn](https://github.com/harvard-dce/pyhorn) library for interacting with the Matterhorn API.
 Harvested useractions are fed to an SQS queue.

 ## Setup